KYVENetwork/docs/docs/protocol_devs/general_concepts/runtimes.md

   /**
    * Transforms a single data item and return it.
 Used for example
-   * to remove unecessary data or format the data in a better way.
+   * to remove unnecessary data or format the data in a better way.
    *
    * Deterministic behavior is required
    *